YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

-# Your Waifu is SHIP's opinionated & extra-biased EN Tier Guide (No Money Mo PRoblems EDITION)
+# Your Waifu is SHIP's opinionated & extra-biased EN Tier Guide (FAKKYU EDITION)

 ## _VERY IMPORTANT OPENING NOTE_
 Azur Lane is a special little gem of a game.
 In a mobile market saturated by predatory, thinly disguised gambling simulators posing as RPGs, where the only valid choice is the rarest, most expensive, most lootboxable one, Azur Lane bucks the trend by having ALL of its units entirely viable for all content, given proper gear and care.